hatedpw/EasyImageDownloader/README.md

 Bingo bongo, you are done..

 This helps when you have things like a public s3 bucket with aton of photos that you want to review quickly.
-:) you know making engagements easier on step at a time.
+:) you know making engagements easier one step at a time.